What is a Microaggression?

-Microaggression was coined by Dr Chester Pierce and is a term that is used for commonplace daily verbal, behavioural or environmental slights, international or unintentional that communicate hostility, derogatory or negative attitudes towards stigmatised or culturally marginalised groups.
+The term 'Microaggression' describes commonplace daily verbal, behavioural or environmental slights, whether intentional or unintentional, that communicate hostile, derogatory or negative attitudes towards stigmatised or culturally marginalised groups.

 - Microassault (Intentional)- Explicit derogations characterised primarily by a verbal or nonverbal attack meant to hurt the intended victim through name calling, avoidant behaviour, or purposeful discriminatory practices.